skrey/yellow-extensions/documentation/english/system.md

     style = default
     parser = markdownextra

-These settings can also be overwritten in the meta data of a page.
+These settings can also be overwritten in the individual settings of a page.
 Configuration files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Templates
 ---------
 The output of pages is controlled with templates.
 There's a default template for the entire website.
-A different template can be defined in the meta data of a page, for example `Template: blog` uses the file `system/templates/blog.php`.
+A different template can be defined in the settings of a page, for example `Template: blog` uses the file `system/templates/blog.php`.
 Otherwise, the default template or the name of the folder is used.
 Templates can generate web pages and other formats.
 Here's an example:

     <?php $yellow->snippet("header") ?>
     <?php $yellow->snippet("navigation") ?>